iamdtang/itp/public/assignments/405-final-project.md

 ## Submission
 - Final projects will be turned in on Github and Heroku
 - Final projects may be turned in late by 1 week for 90% credit.
 You must notify the instructor if you opt for the later deadline before the due date.
-- Students will create a short (less than 5 minute) screencast walking through and explaining their project and where requirements were met.
+- Students will create a short (less than 5 minute) screencast walking through and __explaining__ their project and where requirements were met.
 This gives you a chance to demonstrate all aspects of your application that I might miss when grading.
 Here are a few free screencast options:
   - [http://www.screenr.com/](http://www.screenr.com/) (in the browser)
   - quicktime on mac
   - Jing - [http://www.techsmith.com/jing.html](http://www.techsmith.com/jing.html)

+Please post this screencast to Youtube or Vimeo, and include a link to this video on your project README.md.

 ## Grading